Strategy11/formidable-forms/readme.txt

 * New: Updated the UX for creating a new blank form or from a template.
 * Fix: Duplicating a closed form action didn't copy correctly.
 * Fix: PHP warnings showed on the add-ons page on some sites.

-= 4.08 =
-* New: Added confirmation before forms are deleted in bulk.
-* Allow a value to pass validation if the entered value matches the placeholder setting.
-* Fix: Email addresses were not being sent to Akismet for logged out users, and resulting in some false positive spam.
-* Fix: Some sites have been getting duplicate entries days apart.
-This issue should be fixed.
-* Fix: Searching when switching between forms no longer triggers the confirmation message when leaving the page.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>